 Weird Sports Rules: A concise list of weird and wonderful sports games around the world.

-IJF Judo Official Rules Book: [PDF Download Option]
+IJF Judo Rules 2022 PDF: [Free Download Option]

 Olympic Judo Rules and Regulation used by Judokas in the United Kingdom